zoopsel/bagger/README.md

 # Bagger

-Grabs newly released articles of yesterday and sends them to the configured email.
+Checks the websites of BGE (bger.ch) and ZZS (gerichte-zh.ch) for new rulings and sends a summary to the email address specified in the config.

 ## Installation